amir141592/Samurai-Project/projects/button/README.md

 ## Developer Words

-I learned programming from other developers on the web.
+I learned a lot from other developers on the web.
 Now I want to return
 the love to software developers community.
-I plan to make a free UI kit for
+I plan to make a UI kit for
-angular and this package is one of many free packages I will publish on npm.
+angular and this package is one of many packages I will publish on npm.

 ## Contributors